Improving online FDR procedures via online analogs of e-closure and compound e-values: Introduction

 \paragraph{Contributions} In this paper we introduce a framework that improves the power of existing online multiple testing procedures with FDR control.
 We first introduce an online e-closure principle for SupFDR control and apply it to improve a wide variety of online e-value and calibrated p-value procedures.
+This is not a direct reuse of the offline e-closure construction: the online setting requires an increasing e-collection over an infinite stream, validity uniformly over time, and test levels that can be recomputed sequentially using only past data.
 This methodology yields strict improvements over the status quo, but the resulting closed procedures are computationally expensive and may require $O(t^2)$ time to compute the rejection decision at time $t$.
 This quickly becomes costly in long streams.

 Thus, another of the key contributions of this paper is deriving a practical algorithm that can improve power while being computationally tractable in the online setting.
 We provide a novel framework for generally improving e-value based online multiple testing procedures with FDR control, and show that it has practical power improvements over existing methods while requiring only $O(\log t)$ time to compute the rejection decision at time $t$.
 Our method is based on a novel notion of \emph{online compound e-values}, which generalizes the notion of compound e-values for offline multiple testing \citep{ignatiadis_asymptotic_compound_2025} to the online setting.
 We show that online compound e-values can be used to generally improve online multiple testing procedures with FDR control, and demonstrate its empirical performance on both synthetic and real data.
 We also provide a user-friendly implementation of our methods in the accompanying code, and demonstrate that online compound e-value based methods are also computationally more efficient in practice.